thavinb/AmpRecon/README.md

 ### Running With Singularity

-Ampseq was built and tested to work with Singularity.
-As such **this is the recommended way to use AmpSeq**, as you need not worry about dependencies and runtime environments.
-Simply build the containers as above, and AmpSeq is good to go.
+AmpRecon was built and tested to work with Singularity.
+As such **this is the recommended way to use AmpRecon**, as you need not worry about dependencies and runtime environments.
+Simply build the containers as above, and AmpRecon is good to go.

 ### Running Locally

 If for some reason, you prefer not to use Singulariy, then you can run the pipeline on your local runtime environment, or using an environment manager such as [conda](https://docs.conda.io/en/latest/).
 Again, **using the bundled Singularity recipes is the recommended mode of operation**.

-If you choose to go with conda or similar, a list of dependencies is as follows (where available, version numbers indicate the specific versions of dependencies that AmpSeq was developed and tested with):
+If you choose to go with conda or similar, a list of dependencies is as follows (where available, version numbers indicate the specific versions of dependencies that AmpRecon was developed and tested with):

 - python3
 - pip3